morrownr/88x2bu-20210702/README.md

 If there is interest, I will consider making and posting a guide.
 I am very busy so if anyone is interested in making a guide/checklist.

-Question: What interface combinations does this driver support?

-Answer: None.
-Realtek out-of-kernel drivers, including this driver, do not support interface combinations.
-If you need support for interface combinations, I suggest adapters based on the Mediatek chipsets.

-Question: What extended features does this driver support?

-Answer: None.
-For extended features, you need an adapter that uses Mediatek or Atheros drivers.

 Question: I bought two rtl8812bu based adapters and am planning to run one of them as an AP and another as a WiFi client.
 How do I set that up?